vrenkens/nabu/README.md

 classifier (that you've defined in the factory method).
 As an example you can look at other configuration files in config/nnet/.

+###Designing features

+####Creating the feature computer

+the general FeatureComputer class is defined in processing/feature_computers/feature_computer.py.
+To design your own feature you should create a feature computer class that inherits from FeatureComputer and overwrite the comp_feat method.
+This method takes the following inputs:

+- sig: the audio signal as a 1-D numpy array
+- rate: the sampling rate

+It returns the computed features as a [seq_length x feature_dim] numpy array.
+Some implemented feature computers:

+- processing/feature_computers/fbank.py
+- processing/feature_computers/mfcc.py

+Once your feature computer is created you should add it in the factory method in processing/feature_computers/feature_computer_factory.py (with any name) and you should import it in processing/feature_computers/\__init\__.py.

+####Feature configuration file

+After creating your feature computer you should also create a configuration file for it in config/features/.
+The FeatureComputer object will have access to this configuration as a dictionary of strings in self.conf.
+You can use this configuration to set some parameters for your features.
+As a minimum it should contain the following fields:

+- name: The name of the feature, this is used for storage and loading
+- feature: The feature type.
+This should be the name that you gave in the factory method

 ###Designing a trainer

 ####Creating the trainer